Schools Update

 PhD student, Postdoctoral Researcher and Academic welcome pack.

 A welcome pack is provided to every new member who joins the School of Chemical and Bioprocess Engineering.
-This welcome pack aims to navigate the new members as to what they need to tick off before coming to UCD, once they arrive and after their first month of being at UCD.
+This welcome pack aims to guide the new members as to what they need to tick off before coming to UCD, once they arrive and after their first month of being at UCD.
 This welcome pack allows a smooth transition of every newcomer to the School of Chemical and Bioprocess Engineering.

 Electronic newsletter

 Facilitating the introduction of new members to the School of Chemical and Bioprocess Engineering.
-Every quarter an electronic newsletter is sent out to all PhD students, Postdocs, Technicians and Academics introducing the new members that have joined the School.
+Every quarter, an electronic newsletter is sent out to all PhD students, Postdocs, Technicians and Academics introducing the new members that have joined the School.
 The newsletter includes a picture of the new School member, the Research group that they have joined (if applicable), where they are from and their hobbies.

 Virtually monthly coffee mornings